 Rather than the Stax Museum, another great alternative is the Rock ‘n Soul Museum.
 This museum was set up by the Smithsonian Institute, telling the story of music in Memphis, from humble beginnings to the current day.

 In a city shaped by the tunes of six-string guitars and the hauntingly beautiful voices of Memphis blues and soul, discover the world of early Memphis musicians who had to overcome enormous obstacles to show their talents to the world.
 Along the way, it will become clear how these efforts also affected culture near and far.
+Click here to buy your tickets online and in advance — entry is $11 per person.

 Where to Eat